Fresno County Jail: Main Jail

 The Main Jail has six general housing floors, each having its own medical treatment area.
 The Main Jail houses a male only population except for the 6th floor which houses 10 single cells for female detainees, with all other living areas containing cells housing one to three detainees, there are no dormitories in this section.
 There are seven separate wings housing specific detainees as classified by the population management team.
 These separate wings are used to house inmates associated with different gangs, since some groups cannot be held together.
 Correctional officers say the three largest security threat groups are the Fresno Bulldogs, Norteños, and Sureños.
 This complex also includes a pharmacy, x-ray room, laboratory area, treatment room, two negative pressure cells, and two dental operatories.
 The only outdoor recreation yard for the whole facility is also located on the roof of this complex.

 North Annex

 The North Annex Jail has five general housing floors, with the majority housing minimum security male inmates.
 All housing units in this Annex consist of dormitory style living with detainees sleeping in bunk beds in an open area.
 An adjacent dayroom is available in each wing to watch television and participate in passive recreational and program activities.
-The North Jails classification varies from minimum security general population, drop outs, charges and non-bullog inmates.
+The North Jails classification varies for general population with inmates that are gang members,felons,or inmates with misdemeanors.